ashchan/gmail-notifr/README.md

 # Gmail Notifr #

+A MacRuby Gmail Notifier for Mac OS X

 # NOTE (2010/11/03) #
+Gmail Notifr was implemented in RubyCocoa then rewritten in MacRuby.
 The RubyCocoa implementation has been moved to the [rubycocoa](https://github.com/ashchan/gmail-notifr/tree/rubycocoa) branch.
 Master branch will focus on MacRuby.

-A RubyCocoa Gmail Notifier for Mac OS X

 ![screenshot](http://ashchan.github.com/gmail-notifr/gmail-notifr-screen.png)

 # Yet Another Gmail Notifier #

-[Gmail Notifr](http://ashchan.com/projects/gmail-notifr) is written in RubyCocoa and has these features:
+[Gmail Notifr](http://ashchan.com/projects/gmail-notifr) is written in MacRuby and has these features:

-* Separate check and notification setting for each account! (new in version 0.5.0)
+* Separate check and notification setting for each account.
-* Support multiple accounts! (new in version 0.3.0)
+* Support multiple accounts.
 * Support Google hosted account.
 * Check mail at a specified interval.
 * Growl &amp; sound notifications.